ryankgoo/beauty-dupe.com/content/posts/11-25-Best-Beauty-Dupes-of-2023.md

 The NYX Control Freak Eyebrow Gel provides the same salon-quality hold as the Makeup By Mario Master Hold Brow Gel for much less.

+### 6. Anastasia Beverly Hills Brow Freeze vs. e.l.f.
+Brow Lift
+Anastasia Beverly Hills Brow Freeze is a cult favorite brow wax known for its strong hold.
+The e.l.f.
+Brow Lift provides similar hold for much cheaper.

+Brow Freeze is known for sculpting and locking brows in place all day.
+The e.l.f.
+Brow Lift offers comparable lift and hold with ingredients like cetyl alcohol.
+Reviewers say it provides the same salon-quality hold as the ABH wax for over $15 less.

+The e.l.f.
+Brow Lift provides the same extreme hold and sculpting as Anastasia Beverly Hills Brow Freeze for a fraction of the price.

+### 7. Urban Decay Naked 3 Palette vs Covergirl TruNaked Palette
+The Naked 3 Palette by Urban Decay features universally flattering rose gold eyeshadow shades.
+The affordable Covergirl TruNaked palette offers similar rosy neutrals.

+The Naked 3 palette provides a range of pinky nude shades in various finishes.
+The budget-friendly Covergirl TruNaked palette features comparable rosy neutrals in shimmer, matte and satin.
+Reviewers say the Covergirl eyeshadows offer nearly identical pigmentation and blendability to the Urban Decay shades for only $9.99.

+The Covergirl TruNaked palette provides remarkably similar rosy, neutral eyeshadows compared to Urban Decay's Naked 3 for a fraction of the cost.

+### 8. NARS Legendary Orgasm Blush vs Milani Baked Blush
+NARS Legendary Orgasm blush is known for its brightening peachy-pink glow.
+The Milani Baked Blush in Luminoso offers an identical look for less.

+The Orgasm blush provides a universally flattering warm, radiant flush.
+Milani's Luminoso Baked Blush delivers that same lit-from-within glow in a creamy powder formula.
+Reviewers rave the Milani blush provides the same identical shade and sheen as the iconic NARS blush for more than $20 less.

+Milani's Baked Blush in Luminoso is virtually indistinguishable from NARS' iconic Orgasm blush for a fraction of the price.

+### 9. Thrive Causemetics Brilliant Eye Brightener vs. e.l.f.
+No Budge Shadow Stick
+Thrive Causemetics Brilliant Eye Brightener provides easy, crease-proof eye color.
+The e.l.f.
+No Budge Shadow Stick offers the same convenience in more shades for less.

+The Brilliant Eye Brightener gives mess-free, vibrant eye color in one step.
+The e.l.f.
+No Budge Shadow Stick provides the same creamy, budge-proof eye color but is available in a range of shades.
+Reviewers say the budget-friendly e.l.f. stick offers identical vibrant color and ease of use for only $5.

+The e.l.f.
+No Budge Shadow Stick provides the same quick, crease-free eye color as the Thrive Causemetics Brilliant Eye Brightener for a fraction of the cost.

 ### Final thoughts